 If there are no previously created network bundles, or if you want to use updated OSM data, you will need to upload a new OSM file.
 Note that while several formats exist for OSM data, Conveyal requires uploads in the PBF format because it is more compact and faster to process.
 The following sub-sections include detailed suggestions on preparing OSM PBF data for upload.

 Performing accessibility analysis with excessively large OSM data can lead to significant increases in computation time and complexity.
 We strongly recommend cropping the data if they cover an area significantly larger than your transportation network or opportunity data.
-Several command line tools are able to perform these cropping operations:
+If you need assistance, please contact your support team.
+If you are comfortable working with the Unix shell, consider these tools for cropping operations:

 - Osmosis is a multi-platform Java tool that works on Windows, Linux, and MacOS.